Emma, Lady Hamilton: Meeting with Nelson

 Emma nursed Nelson under her husband's roof and arranged a party with 1,800 guests to celebrate his 40th birthday on 29 September.
 After the party, Emma became Nelson's secretary, translator and political facilitator.
 They soon fell in love and began an affair.
 Hamilton showed admiration and respect for Nelson, and vice versa; the affair was tolerated.
 By November, gossip from Naples about their affair reached the English newspapers.
 Emma Hamilton and Horatio Nelson were famous.

 Emma had by then become not only a close personal friend of Queen Maria Carolina, but had developed into an important political influence.
-She advised the Queen on how to react to the threats from the French Revolution.
+She advised the queen on how to react to the threats from the French Revolution.
 Maria Carolina's sister Marie Antoinette had fallen a victim to the Revolution.

 In 1799, Naples was the scene of a strange revolution led by members of the aristocracy; the common people did not agree with the revolution.
 The French troops were not welcome, but the royal family fled to Sicily.
-From here Nelson tried to help the royal family put down the revolutionaries.
+From here, Nelson tried to help the royal family put down the revolutionaries.
 He had no support from the British government.
 He even allowed one of the leaders of the revolution, Admiral Francesco Caracciolo, to be executed for treason.
-Emma played an important role in helping to put an end to the revolution when she arrived off Naples with Nelson's fleet on 24 June 1799.
+Emma played an important role in helping to put an end to the revolution when she arrived near Naples with Nelson's fleet on 24 June 1799.
 She acted as a go-between, conveying messages from the queen to Nelson and from Nelson to the queen.